Use Lineage for Impact Analysis

 From the Lineage pane, you can navigate to any asset related to your initial choice, in this case the workbook, by following the links that interest you.

+Tableau Catalog treats an external asset as ‘embedded’ if the Include external files check box is selected when a data source or workbook is published.
 When an external asset (database, table, or file) is embedded in published Tableau content (workbooks, data sources, and flows), the external asset is used by the content, but is not shareable with other users.
-That embedded external asset appears in the lineage upstream from its Tableau content asset and is listed in External Assets.
+That embedded external asset appears in the lineage upstream from its Tableau content and is listed in External Assets.

 To see if an external asset is embedded, go to the external asset’s detail page and see if “Embedded Asset” is listed under Category.